 Over and over and over again.
 I cannot tell you how many kids need help learning how to read.
 And it isn’t just because of bad curriculums.
 I worked with a boy who attends a private school on the Upper East Side that does a phenomenal job teaching children how to read.
 Really first rate.
 But this boy had trouble because the teacher was moving too quickly for him.

-Q. So your workbooks are meant for parents whose kids are having trouble to read?
+Q. So I Didn’t Believe Him and your workbooks are meant for parents whose kids are having trouble to read?

-No, not only for those kids.
-Of course, I want parents of struggling readers to use the workbooks.
-They will get every child up and running with the early stages of reading.
+Not only for those kids.
+Of course, I hope I Didn’t Believe Him helps parents realize what may be going wrong for their child in school, or what may have already gone wrong.
+There are a lot of older struggling readers out there who can’t read big words because they never mastered phonics rules.
+Those kids need help!
+They do not need to continue struggling!
+So definitely, I want parents of struggling readers to use the workbooks.
+The workbooks will get every child up and running with the early stages of reading.
 But the workbooks are for anyone who wants to teach a child to read.
 The ideal situation is a mother or father who is looking for a fun activity to do with his or her child and chooses the teaching of reading as one of those activities.
 What a gift that parent is giving to the child and to their relationship.
 Every time the child picks up a book to read, that parent will know that he or she played a part in the child learning how to do so.

 Q. But isn’t it the schools’ job to teach reading?